What You Need to Know About Filing a Tax Extension

 Tax and Credits

-The tax deadline is just a few weeks away, which poses a question for many businesses: Are you ready to file now (April 18), or do you need some more time to file?
+The tax deadline poses a question for many businesses: Are you ready to file now?
+Or do you need some more time to file?
 If you’re not ready to file now and you want to file an extension, here's what you need to know.

 What is a Tax Extension?